 The first sandy-feet stop we made in Oaxaca State was a stretch of bays called Bahias de Huatulco.
-Developed by Fontur (the often heavy-handed tourism development branch of the Mexican government which created Cancun), Bahias has wide grand boulevards, gated condo developments and hotels with lofty names.
-What it doesn’t have is tourists.
+Developed by Fontur (the often heavy-handed tourism development branch of the Mexican government which created Cancun), Bahias has wide grand boulevards, gated condo developments, and hotels with lofty names.
+What it doesn’t have are tourists.

 Though the bays are technically part of a coastal park system we were never asked to pay an entrance fee when we visited Playa la Entrega.
 La Entrega means the delivery in Spanish, which makes a lot more sense when you learn that in 1831 Mexican independence hero Vicente Guerrero was handed over to his enemies at Playa la Entrega.
 Guerrero was then taken to Cuilapan near the city of Oaxaca where he was executed.

 The only people being dragged ashore when we were at Playa la Entrega enjoying 100 peso (about US$8) plates of fresh grilled fish and cold beer were the wayward children of the many Mexican families who were enjoying the beach too.

 Later that afternoon we drove further out to Bahia Magay which was an even lovelier crescent of sand than Playa la Entrega (but still no park entry fee).
 Weirdly, Bahia Magay was nearly deserted and more than half of the palapa restaurants weren’t even open.

 A half day’s drive northward got us to the world (in)famous beach town of Zipolite which was deserted in a depressing, down-trodden kind of way which trampled all over our very fond memories of the laid-back vibe of this beach town when we visited it on a previous trip to Mexico about 10 years ago.